 I Need Help

-During this time while we are not able to be together, we are committed to continuing in our mission of serving and caring for one another.
+We are committed to our mission of serving and caring for one another.
 This may look different for different people.
-You may want someone to pray with you over the phone and offer encouragement.
-You may need additional resources if quarantined.
+You may want someone to pray with you over the phone and offer encouragement or you may be in need of additional resources.
 Whatever it is, please reach out.
 We want to support you.

-We can be together while apart through serving.
-We very much want to hear from you!
-Our pastors, Deacons, Stephen Ministers are available by phone, email or video chats.
+Our pastors, Deacons, Stephen Ministers are available in person, or by phone, email or video chats.
 Please email us to set up a meeting or time.